svikashk/agile/agile/user-stories.md

 ---
 layout: default
-title: User Stories | How To Write | Templates And Examples Included
+title: What Is A User Story?
+How To Write, Templates, And Examples Included
 page_title: User Stories
 has_children: true
 nav_order: 5
-description: Learn how to write good user stories.
+description: Learn what user stories are and how to write user stories.
 Format, templates, best practices, and examples included in this extensive guide.
 permalink: user-stories/
 icon_path: /assets/uploads/my-tasks.svg
 author: Vikash Koushik